-We get asked about if E-mark and e-mark testing or CE mark testing is required for automotive products often.
+We get asked if E-mark and e-mark testing or CE mark testing is required for automotive products often.
 The general question we get asked is “What standards are used for testing an aftermarket automotive product”.
 All after-market electronic products are termed ESAs.
-Which is a three letter abbreviation for ‘Electronic Sub Assembly’.
+Which is a three-letter abbreviation for ‘Electronic Sub Assembly.
 Examples of an Electronic Sub Assembly “ESA” would include digital tachometers, digital gear shift, and automotive racing electronics.
 It may also include other electronics wired directly into the vehicles harness or CAN BUS.
 Also consumer electronics such as cigarette lighter socket powered plugin electronic products.
 The applicability of directives, standards, testing and the required accreditation/certification depends upon the products intended normal place of operation.
 And how it affects driver safety and other road users to some degree.

 What is e-marking?